IamLucifer0312/Viego-Language-WebApp/README.md

 # Project Description:
 ## This application facilitates:

-• Vietnamese Handwriting Practice: An AI driven function, utilized OpenAI APIs (openai-4o) to handle OCR, Natural Language Processing, and Text Generation.
+• Vietnamese Handwriting Practice: An AI driven function, utilized OpenAI APIs (gpt-4o) to handle OCR, Natural Language Processing, and Text Generation.
 Users can upload images of Vietnamese handwritten text.
 The application recognizes the text to identify and correct grammar or spelling mistakes.
-• Vietnamese Audio Practice: Another function used Open AI APIs (whisper-1) to Voice Recognition and Generation Tasks.
+• Vietnamese Audio Practice: Another function used Open AI APIs (whisper-1, and tts-1) to Voice Recognition and Generation Tasks.
 Users can directly record or upload their Vietnamese speech.
 The system analyses the content and provides feedback on tonal accuracy and linguistic nuances.
 • Customized Lessons and Quizzes: The application offers practical lessons and AI generated exercises designed to help users learn Vietnamese interactively.